Ferdinand Zellbell the Younger: Works

-The opera Il Giudizio Di'Aminta has been described as Zellbell's most accomplished work.
+The opera Il Giudizio d'Aminta has been described as Zellbell's most accomplished work.
 He wrote an opera-ballet, Sveas Högtid eller De fria konsternas vördnadsoffer åt dygderna (with libretto by Gustaf Fredrik Gyllenborg), but only the overture has been preserved.
 He wrote several cantatas, some music for orchestra as well as a few pieces for organ and keyboard.
 His style is very similar to that of his father, and it is sometimes difficult to differentiate between the two.
 They share a style "marked by the transition from baroque to gallant style, with baroque features in the church music, in pompous introductory movements to cantatas and fugue parts in the symphonies."
 Some of the works attributed to him have turned out to be by other composers, e.g. Roman and Andrea Bernasconi.